s13rw81/equestrian-club-management-system/api_specs/onboarding_api.md

    of the `README.md` file.

 ### 4. `onboarding/update-club`
-After the user onboards itself as a `club` he will use this route to update the details about the `club` and allied `services`.
+After the user onboards himself as a `club` he will use this route to update the details about the `club` and the allied `services`.

 #### HTTP Method
 `PUT`